 - We further develop approaches to detect interactomes of molecules, like for the RADICL-seq technology, which globally detects interactions of RNA with chromatin and identifies RNAs that are likely to regulate gene activity. –

 Technologies developed in the Carninci Group are made broadly available to the Research Centre for Genomics and the whole Human Technopole to broadly share inter-functional information from genomics data.
-Altogether, understanding the function of the non-coding regulatory genome is essential to develop genome medicine, in order to fully realize the potential of genomics for human health.
+Altogether, understanding the function of the non-coding regulatory genome is essential to develop genome medicine, to fully realize the potential of genomics for human health.